 If you’re wondering whether a gasoline engine is better than a diesel model, you’ll quickly learn that engines using diesel fuel are much better.
 Diesel engines have fewer components, meaning you have fewer potential problems.
 While each maintenance visit could cost more with a diesel pickup truck, the power plant lasts more than twice as long as a gasoline model.
 A diesel also carries a much longer warranty, giving you the peace of mind you desire.

 What is special about a diesel engine?

 The high thermal efficiency of a diesel power plant compared to a gasoline engine is what makes it special.
 This allows a diesel pickup to be more efficient and offer greater torque ratings than you’ll find for comparable gasoline vehicles.

-Hot Shot’s Secret offers some insight into why these engines last longer than their gasoline counterparts.
-They tell us the factors that contribute to the longevity are:
+Some insight into why these engines last longer than their gasoline counterparts include factors such as: